Keats/vincentprouillet/content/blog/2016-04-15_introducing-tera.md

 tags = ["rust"]
 +++

-> This article was originally posted on [my company's blog](https://blog.wearewizards.io/introducing-tera-a-template-engine-in-rust).

-Back in October 2015, I tried [Rust for web services](https://blog.wearewizards.io/trying-rust-for-web-services) and found the ecosystem lacking at the time.
-That's why I've been working on porting some of the tools we use in [Proppy](https://proppy.io/) to Rust: [jwt](https://crates.io/crates/jsonwebtoken), [bcrypt](https://crates.io/crates/bcrypt) (granted that Argon2 seems superior) and a [migration tool](https://crates.io/crates/dbmigrate).
+Back in October 2015, I tried [Rust for web services](@/blog/2015-10-01_trying-rust-for-web-services.md) and found the ecosystem lacking at the time.
+That's why I've been working on porting some of the tools we use in [Proppy](https://github.com/wearewizards/proppyweb) to Rust: [jwt](https://crates.io/crates/jsonwebtoken), [bcrypt](https://crates.io/crates/bcrypt) (granted that Argon2 seems superior) and a [migration tool](https://crates.io/crates/dbmigrate).
 While I mostly do SPAs these days and don't write many templates in the backend, I still need one for some occasions.
 When using Python, I like [Jinja2](http://jinja.pocoo.org/docs/dev/) and [Django templates](https://docs.djangoproject.com/en/1.9/topics/templates/#the-django-template-language).
 Here's how I attempted to port them to Rust and the result is [Tera](https://github.com/Keats/tera/).

 ## Goals and philosophy